forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Finally, workq\_main. c is a sample program that uses our work queue manager.
+Finally, **workq\_main.c** is a sample program that uses our work queue manager.
 Two threads queue work elements to the work queue in parallel.
 The engine function is designed to gather some statistics about engine usage.
 To accomplish this, it uses thread-specific data.
 When the sample run completes, main collects all of the thread-specific data and reports some statistics.

-Each engine thread has an engine\_t structure associated with the thread-specific data key engine\_key.
-The engine function gets the calling thread's value of this key, and if the current value is NULL, creates a new engine\_t structure and assigns it to the key.
-The calls member of engine\_t structure records the number of calls to the engine function within each thread.
+Each engine thread has an **engine\_t** structure associated with the thread-specific data key **engine\_key**.
+The engine function gets the calling thread's value of this key, and if the current value is NULL, creates a new **engine\_t** structure and assigns it to the key.
+The calls member of **engine\_t** structure records the number of calls to the engine function within each thread.

-The thread-specific data key's destructor function, destructor, adds the terminating thread's engine\_t to a list (engine\_list\_head), where main can find it later to generate the final report.
+The thread-specific data key's destructor function, destructor, adds the terminating thread's **engine\_t** to a list (**engine\_list\_head**), where main can find it later to generate the final report.

 The engine function's work is relatively boring.
-The argument is a pointer to a power\_t structure, containing the members value and power.
+The argument is a pointer to a **power\_t** structure, containing the members value and power.
 It uses a trivial loop to multiply value by itself power times.
-The result is discarded in this example, and the power\_t structure is freed.
+The result is discarded in this example, and the **power\_t** structure is freed.

-A thread is started, by main, running the thread\_routine function.
-In addition, main calls thread\_routine.
-The thread\_routine function loops for some number of iterations, determined by the macro iterations, creating and queuing work queue elements.
-The value and power members of the power\_t structure are determined semirandomly using rand\_r.
+A thread is started, by main, running the **thread\_routine** function.
+In addition, main calls **thread\_routine**.
+The **thread\_routine** function loops for some number of iterations, determined by the macro iterations, creating and queuing work queue elements.
+The value and power members of the **power\_t** structure are determined semirandomly using **rand\_r**.
 The function sleeps for a random period of time, from zero to four seconds, to occasionally allow engine threads to time out and terminate.
 Typically when you run this program you would expect to see summary messages reporting some small number of engine threads, each of which processed some number of calls-which total 50 calls B5 each from the two threads).

 ```c
 /*  workq_main.c  */